bkny-labs/prop-fusion-figma-plugin/README.md

 As a solo developer behind this project, I'm always open to contributions and donations.
 If you find this plugin useful and want to support its development, here's how you can help:

 🐞 [Submit Issues](https://github.com/bkny-labs/prop-fusion-figma-plugin/issues): Found a bug or encountered an issue?
-Let the community know by submitting an issue on GitHub.

 🚀 [Feature Requests](https://trello.com/b/MYpQY0KK/propfusion-features-board): Have an idea for a new feature?
-Share it with me on the PropFusion Trello board to be considered for the backlog.

-☕ [Buy Me a Coffee](https://buymeacoffee.com/m42na): Feeling generous?
-Consider buying me a coffee to fuel late-night coding sessions!
+☕ [Buy Me a Coffee](https://buymeacoffee.com/m42na): Consider buying me a coffee to fuel late-night coding sessions!